 Financial instruments that potentially subject us to a concentration of credit risk consist principally of cash and cash equivalents and trade accounts receivable.
 Cash and cash equivalents consist primarily of demand deposits and money market funds maintained with several financial institutions.
 Deposits held with banks may exceed the amount of insurance provided on such deposits.
 Generally, these deposits may be redeemed upon demand and are maintained with high quality financial institutions, and therefore are believed to have minimal credit risk.

-Our accounts receivable are primarily derived from billings with customers located throughout North America, as well as in the Middle East, Europe, South America and Asia.
-We generally do not require collateral or other security from our domestic customers.
+Our accounts receivable are primarily derived from billings with customers located throughout North America, as well as in Europe and South America.
+We generally do not require collateral or other security from our customers.
 We maintain an allowance for doubtful accounts for potential credit losses, which losses have historically been within management's expectations.

 We have historically had a diverse customer base.
-For the three and nine months ended December 31, 2016, one individual customer represented greater than 10% of our total revenues.
-For the three and nine months ended December 31, 2015, no individual customer represented more than 10% of our total revenues.
+For the three months ended June 30, 2018 and June 30, 2017, one individual customer represented approximately 29% and 25%, respectively, of our total revenues, and no other individual customer represented greater than 10% of our total revenues.
+As of June 30, 2018 and March 31, 2018, one individual customer represented approximately 15% and 17%, respectively, of our total accounts receivable, and no other individual customer represented greater than 10% of our total accounts receivable.